digitalvectorz/ccarps/Character_Creation.md

 Each skill will have an Attribute associated with it.
 These attributes are skill requirements; no skill may have a modifier that is higher than the associated attribute modifier.
 For example, if your Charisma Modifier is +2, you cannot have your Reading skill modifier any higher than +2.

 ![Modifier Table](images/Modifier_Table.png)

+## Character Creation Conventions ##
+The conventions used to roll up characters for your adventure will influence the feel of the adventure.
+Some methods are more Hard Core than others while some are down right campy.
+None of the methods you choose are necessarily bad or good just different.
+CCARPS is designed to be adaptive so that it can naturally support whatever style you and your group wish to play.
+We would like to provide some examples for you to think about, these are not to be considered an extensive list and by no means exaustive.

+* Hard core: this method will generally create characters that will require many hours to build and is not recommended for the feint of heart.
+For your Hard Core roll play, roll your dice according to your age chart and record them in the order they are rolled directly onto the character sheet.
+First roll = strength, second = dexterity, third = constitution, fourth = Intelegence, and fifth = wisdom no re-rolls; limit the number of Oddities to five and require the sum of all oddities to = 0; limit the maximum starting skill points for any one skill to the associated attribute's modifier.

+* Fantasy: this method will create characters that are moderatly easy to play.
+It is a good choice if you like a serious story but moderatly challenging game play.
+For Fantasy style roll five sets of dice according to the age table, re-rolling all ones, and record them on the back of your character sheet, Assign each set according to your preference for the type of character you wish to play, Limit the number of odities to seven and the maximum starting skill points to two times the associated attribute's modifier.

+* Campy: this method is a great way to play a quick game loaded with silliness and amazingly funny antics, but is not a good campaign setting as normally the rewards are handed out liberally to support the entertainment value for the players.
+For a campy game roll 10 sets of dice according to the age table, re-rolling all ones, and record your best five sets in any order you choose.
+Limit the number of Odities to the system maximum of ten. no limit on starting skill points.

+In all situations Wealth and Influence count toward your Oddity limits.
+For example a hard core character would have wealth and influence as their first two odities and then up to three others.

 ## Character Appearance ##
 The appearance of a given character is generally up to the player.
 However, it is a good idea to use character Attributes, Oddities, and Skills as guidelines.
 The range of possible values in a base Attribute is 5 to 30 for an adult character (21 years or older).
 Just as a person with an Intelligence of 5 would be seen as an imbecile, a person with 5 in Charisma would be a rather unlikeable fellow.
 It would be unusual for a perceived strong character to have low Strength.
 It should be noted that CCARPS characters range the average Human height: between 4' 6" to 7".
 Any other heights are up to the Game Master.